chamlin/mlutil/plutil/README.md

 ## stacksum.pl

 summarize pstacks.
 Give stacks with counts in each pstack in the movie.
 Ordered by count, per pstack, descending.

+## stacksum2.pl

+summarize pstacks.
+Give stacks with counts in each pstack in the movie.
+Ordered roughly by number of nodes, then by threads.
+Works with multiple files.

+## pull_threads.pl

+extract segfault stack traces from a log file.